SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 * `GET /measurement/measurements/{id}`
 * `DEL /measurements/measurement/{id}`

-The following API is no longer supported:
+The following API will be supported starting with 10.17:

 * `DEL /measurements/measurement/`

-Instead, retention rules can be used to remove expired measurements data from the Operational Store.
+Instead, in 10.16 retention rules can be used to remove expired measurements data from the Operational Store.

 ### Security changes